stephenhandley/videos/README.md

 1. A take home project designed to take between 1 and 2 hours.
 1. A follow-up video call reviewing your code and collaborating on additional fixes and enhancements.

 The purpose of step 1 is for you to get comfortable with this codebase prior to our video call.
-In the [challenge](#challenge) section below, we've listed some known bugs as well as potential feature enhancements. **We do not expect or want you to do all of the things listed there.**  We suggest starting with a bug fix from section 1 to get rolling and then move onto working on the full stack feature(s) from section 2 you find most interesting.
+In the [challenge](#challenge) section below, we've listed some known bugs as well as potential feature enhancements. **We do not expect or want you to do all of the things listed there.**  We suggest starting with a bug fix from section 1 to get rolling and then move onto working on the feature(s) from section 2 you find most interesting.

 We'll review your code before our video call and then on the call we'll discuss your solution and collaborate on additional fixes and features.
 Again, please don't spend more than 2 hours on this!